 City living in Boston

-For those who want to live in the city, there are plenty of housing options in Boston.
-However, rents in the heart of the city tend to be steep.
+For those who want to live in the city centre, there are plenty of options in Boston, but these tend to be quite pricey.

-Charlestown is centrally located on the banks of Boston Harbour in the downtown area of Boston and is populated by young professionals who choose to live within walking distance of their offices.
-The area is well served by public transport links and expats living in Charlestown will be able to get around easily on foot, by subway or bus.
-There is a lively atmosphere in Charlestown and the area's streets are lined with bars, cafés and bakeries.
-Charlestown is the oldest suburb of Boston and, due to its central location, rents are high.
+Charlestown is centrally located on the banks of Boston Harbour in the downtown area of Boston and is popular among young professionals who want to be within walking distance of their offices.
+The area is well served by public transport links, and newcomers living in Charlestown can easily get around on foot, by subway or bus.
+Charlestown has a lively atmosphere, and the area's streets are lined with bars, cafés and bakeries.
+Charlestown is the oldest suburb of Boston, and due to its central location, rents are high.

 Hyde Park and Jamaica Plain

-The suburbs of Hyde Park and Jamaica Plain (or JP as it's often referred to by residents) are located to the south of Boston and are known for their green open spaces.
+The suburbs of Hyde Park and Jamaica Plain (or JP as residents often refer to it) are located to the south of Boston and are known for their open green spaces.
 These neighbourhoods are home to ethnically diverse populations and are known for their community spirit.
-Hyde Park has some of the most luxurious living options in the city.
-While Jamaica Plain is also home to some of the city’s most elegant mansions, the area has a strong artistic community which gives it a friendly, laid-back feel.
 Both areas are served well by commuter rail, the subway and local bus services.

-South End and Back Bay are cosmopolitan areas of Boston popular with young professionals and families.
-Lined with brownstones, they have some of the most desirable real estate in the city, so rental prices tend to be high.
-The area has a lively atmosphere, especially in the evening when residents congregate around Tremont Street, which is also known as 'Restaurant Row', as it is lined with eateries serving delicacies from many countries.
-There is also a growing range of boutique stores in South End and Back Bay.
+South End is a cosmopolitan area of Boston popular with young professionals and families.
+Lined with brownstones, it has some of the most desirable real estate in the city, so rental prices tend to be steep.
+The area has a lively atmosphere, especially in the evening when residents congregate around Tremont Street, which is also known as 'Restaurant Row', as it is lined with a diversity of eateries.